cloud-gov/federalist.18f.gov/pages/documentation/node-on-federalist.md

 | `10` | fail |
 | `13.x` | fail |

-See [.nvmrc](https://github.com/nvm-sh/nvm#nvmrc) for details on how to specifiy node versions.
+See [.nvmrc](https://github.com/nvm-sh/nvm#nvmrc) for details on how to specify node versions.

 ## Excluding node modules